Shippers, 3PLs Highlight the Need for Supply Chain Agility

 However, respondents said they are willing to try new approaches to help improve service and reduce costs.
 According to the study, more than half of shippers—51 percent—saying nothing is off of the table and they are willing to evaluate all pieces of the supply chain.

-The desire to reduce costs, improve delivery times and optimize networks is driving a willingness to eschew traditional business rules, particularly with tightening capacity in the trucking industry, said study participant Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+The desire to reduce costs, improve delivery times and optimize networks is driving a willingness to eschew traditional business rules, particularly with tightening capacity in the trucking industry, said study participant Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.

 "When there is no capacity, those conversations change," Moses stated within the report.
 "Today the focus is on maximizing utilization and resources, as they are becoming more limited, and moving products to the end user in the most economical way."